Learn to speak Magento! A Glossary of Magento Terms and Phrases

 Magento Certification: Individuals can become Magento Certified as frontend developers, backend developers, solution specialists, and in other areas of Magento expertise.
 This is a great step for folks that are experienced and engaged in the Magento ecosystem, however, these certifications, like most, are an acknowledgment that you successfully studied for and passed an exam.
 We applaud those that take this extra step to help display their Magento knowledge.

 Magento Core: The heart of any Magento instance, your core files are what power the native features and functionality of Magento.
-Best practice is to leave the core pristine and intact, to write extensions which sit outside of the core to create additional enhancements and customizations.
+Best practice is to leave the core pristine and intact, to write extensions that sit outside of the core to create additional enhancements and customizations.

 Magento Core Bundled Extension: The Magento team has allowed 3rd party extensions to be distributed with their core software.
 This includes modules from shipping carriers, credit card payment processors, sales tax management systems, and e-mail marketing systems.
 In order to do so, Magento’s team had to see the potential for the widespread use of these extensions.
 In essence, core bundled extensions save you from having to install an extension from the Magento Marketplace, provided that there’s a core bundled extension that best suits your needs.

 Magento Commerce: In 2017, Magento Enterprise Edition was renamed “Magento Commerce”, although you will still sometimes find it referenced in documentation as Enterprise Edition or EE.
 Check out Episode 5 of The JetRails Podcast to learn some key differences between Magento CE and EE, or read our helpful article on Questions to Ask Before Upgrading to Magento Commerce.